aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 ### Global Secondary Indexes

-An instance of the `TableV2` construct can be configured with `globalSecondaryIndexes` by providing them as a `TableV2` property:
+`TableV2` can be configured with `globalSecondaryIndexes` by providing them as a `TableV2` property:

 ```ts
 const table = new dynamodb.TableV2(this, 'Table', {